LeNPaul/Lagrange/_posts/2020-08-25-the-term-brand-is-not-what-you-think-it-is.md

 ---
 layout: post
-title: "A Brand Is Not What You Think It Is"
+title: "The Term Brand Is Not What Yout Think It Is"
 description: The term brand is not a logo, nor an identity, or even a product.
 It's not any of these things that you hear people say it is.
 author: "Umaru Biango"
 permalink: "/a-brand-is-not-what-you-think-it-is"